 I qualified as an integrative counsellor psychotherapist in 2017.

-My formal studies spanned three years and were completed at Staffordshire University.
+My formal studies spanned four years and were completed at Staffordshire University.
 My qualification is a postgraduate diploma in psychotherapeutic counselling.
-I was awarded a Professional Distinction overall and my academic tutors awarded me Best Performance on a Counselling Psychotherapy Award in my first and final years of training.
+I was awarded a Professional Distinction overall and my academic tutors awarded me the Best Performance on a Counselling Psychotherapy Award.

 Prior to commencing my counselling psychotherapy training in 2013, I graduated with a Masters Degree in health care policy and management (Birmingham, 2010), achieving a merit overall and I was awarded a distinction for my academic dissertation.